strategineer/personal-website/content/tabletop/osr/labyrinth_of_the_blue_gorgon.md

 The Crew returned the Gardens, once again, found some strong herbicide and returned to the room with face (and now body)-forming vines.
 Brod poured a bit of herbicide onto the vines and they reacted poorly to it, screeching and retracting away from this room.
 This revealed a concealed door leading west, deeper into the Gardens.

 The Crew entered the adjacent room, hearing regular deep pulsating bassy sounds and vibrations coming from the south and constant maniacal laughter coming from the west.
-The Crew chose to the west first and were greeted by Carnfex, a demon of chaos, banging on pipes with his steampunky wrench and, in doing so, preventing the Gardens from completely overflowing with Zoimantic plant life.
+The Crew chose to the west first and were greeted by Carnifex, a demon of chaos, banging on pipes with his steampunky wrench and, in doing so, preventing the Gardens from completely overflowing with Zoimantic plant life.

 Marlon greeted Carnifex, leaving the demon curious about the Crew and giving Freeya the opportunity to, critically, convince Carnifex of the Crew's usefulness as chaos causing agents themselves.
 Brod requested some equipment for causing chaos and Carnifex provided him with a bag to be opened when chaos is desired.
 Blotbug asked Carnifex about any particular chaos-prone opportunities in the Labyrinth.
 Carnifex told them that killing the Blue Gorgon would cause the most chaos possible but that he might have more opportunities for the Crew later once they've proven their chaos-causing worth [retcon].